abinit/abinit/doc/developers/new_testsuite.md

 * scalars
 * arrays of one or two dimensions
 * mapping containing scalars
-* tables in CSV format
+* tables in CSV format (which is more like an extension of the standard)

 A more detailed discussion about the Fortran API is given in the XXX section.